vmware-tanzu/application-accelerator-samples/where-for-dinner/spaces-beta3-deployment/README.md

 This directory contains pre-built deliverable packages of the Where For DInner application that can be installed in a run `Space` for the Spaces Beta 3 release.
 It can consume either AWS RDS and MQ services using direct secret references or Bitnami MySQL and
 RabbitMQ services.
 If using AWS services, you will need deploy RDS and Amazon MQ (RabbitMQ option) instances which are publicly available in order for the application workloads to properly run.
+If using Bitnami services, you can either deploy and bind services using yaml (using `Bitnami` sub directory) or use the services CLI flow (using `servicescli` sub directory)

 It is also assumed that you have access to a `Space` that has been configured with the proper traits.

 ## Obtain Where For Dinner Deployment Repository